AmeliaSZK/CoulAdj-Java-CLI/README.md

 # How to Compile & Test

-To compile and launch tests:
+To compile and test correctness:
 ```
 $ make
 ```